LarryDong/OldVersion_LarryDong.github.io/index.md

 ## Project

-#### Coal mining support 3D reconstruction (Almost finished)
+#### Coal mining support 3D reconstruction (Aborted)
 Reconstruct hydraulic pressure supports in mine.
 Two LiDARs are used for localization and reconstruction.
 After reconstruction, each support is isolated and states (position&orientation) of the sprag (护帮) and base are detected for its control.
-Now we are waiting for Mining Products Safety Approval and Certification to test our algorithm in a real mine.
+Now project closure encountered some technical & practical issues so that I don't want to do it anymore.
 <center>
 <figure>
 <!--